Play Pen is created by Rachel Dodd, Stephanie Phillips, Lyn Russell & Vicki Smith

-The scenography of the game is within the enclosing hills of the central Nelson area.
-Players are orientated within wall mounted printed maps that invite a sense of approaching Whakatū / Nelson from seaward.
+The sceneography of the game is within the enclosing hills of the central Nelson area.
+Players are orientated within a mapped projection that invites a sense of approaching Whakatū / Nelson from seaward.

 The team acknowledges the influence of Hand Eye Society (Toronto, Canada) for sharing their brilliant zine Six for Bricks part of the Game Curious programme.
 Thanks Hand Eye Society!